soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/use-dkim-to-validate-outbound-email.md

 <a name="Publish2CNAME"> </a>

 > [!IMPORTANT]
-> The Microsoft 365 service (sometimes referred to as Office 365 in the documentation) supports both 1024- and 2048-bit DKIM.
-If you haven't configured DKIM yet, please keep reading until you reach the section about key-bitness.
-If you've already configured DKIM and you want to use 2048-bit encryption, you must run this PowerShell code while logged in as the tenant admin: `Rotate-DkimSigningConfig -KeySize 2048 -Identity {Guid of the existing Signing Config}`
+> The Microsoft 365 service (sometimes referred to as Office 365 in the documentation) currently supports both 1024- and 2048-bit DKIM (though by the end of 2019, 2048-bit will be the only bitness supported).
+If you haven't configured DKIM yet, please keep reading until you reach the section about manually rotating your DKIM key to 2048-bit, for details.
+If you've already configured DKIM and you want to use 2048-bit encryption, you must run this PowerShell code while logged in as the tenant admin: `Rotate-DkimSigningConfig -KeySize 2048 -Identity {Guid of the existing Signing Config}`.
+See details in the associated section.

 For each domain for which you want to add a DKIM signature in DNS, you need to publish two CNAME records.
 A CNAME record is used by DNS to specify that the canonical name of a domain is an alias for another domain name.
 The CNAME records should be created on the publicly available DNS servers for your customized domains.
 The CNAME records in your DNS will point to already created A records that exist in DNS on the Microsoft DNS servers for Office 365.